sfboss/chatgpt_ripper/readme.md

 - the consolidation.json is dropped in place when the script for consolidate_json is ran

 # Usage
+- Go to Developer Tools, Network tab in Chrome and refresh chat.openai.com/chat.
+Right click the conversations api call and click copy > Copy as cURL and paste the value in ./config/cURL.txt
-- Launch the script from the root folder with "sh chatgpt_rip.sh"
+- Launch the script from the root folder with "sh chatgpt_rip.sh" (logs/,config/,chats/,scripts/ should all be folders in root with chatgpt_rip.sh with them in root.
+It will handle writing to the folders separately but making sure you are local to the chatgpt_ripper folder will prevent errors that were not worth handling in this mini project/experiment.
 - To view the JSON that is returned in consolidated.json can be filtered with the filters in the scripts/working_output.jq file.
 This has commands to filter by user, assistant, and neither of those

 ## Resources